-Based in Dayton, Ohio, Beacon Capital Management provides investment management services to various types of clients, from individuals to financial advisors.
+Based in Dayton, Ohio, Beacon Capital Management provides investment management services to various types of clients, including individuals, pensions and profit sharing plans, financial advisors, charitable organizations, corporations and other advisory managed accounts.
 The firm’s investment team designs investment portfolios based on research from Nobel-Prize winning scholars and various investment strategies.

-Beacon Capital Management landed on the Financial Times’ list of the top 300 registered investment advisors (RIAs) in 2019.
-The firm currently has more than $2.75 billion in assets under management (AUM).
+Fee-only Beacon Capital Management was recently named to Financial Advisor Magazine’s 2020 top RIA list.
+It also landed on the Financial Times’ list of the top 300 registered investment advisors (RIAs) in 2019.

 Beacon Capital Management Background

 James Christopher Cook founded Beacon Capital Management in 2000, after graduating from Bowling Green University with a bachelor’s degree in business administration.
 He holds multiple securities licenses with the Financial Industry Regulatory Authority (FINRA) and is the author of best-selling book “Slash Your Retirement Risk.”

 Beacon Capital Management Client Types and Minimum Account Sizes

 Beacon Capital Management serves individuals (including high-net-worth ones), pension and profit-sharing plans and business entities.

 The firm imposes various minimum investment requirements for each of its model portfolios.
 These range from $5,000 to $25,000.
 That said, the firm may reduce or waive these minimums at its discretion.